Dutch Shepherd Vs German Shepherd: The Key Differences?

 Bathe your German shepherd as needed

 Depending on how often they play outside or get dirty, you may need to bathe them once a week or every other week.
-Be sure to use a dog-specific shampoo to avoid drying out their skin.
+Use a dog-specific shampoo to help prevent drying out their skin.

 Trim your dog’s nails regularly